adarec1994/Haven-Tools/README.md

 Browse to your DAO installation and select the .exe.

-Browse without bloating your pc with a bunch of files, preview, and export as you wish!
+Explore without bloating your pc with a bunch of files, preview, and export as you wish!